 Many people have questions with regards to the legal implications of Lasting Powers of Attorney.
 Our expert legal team are highly proficient at advising clients in Ormskirk, Southport and around the UK on these matters.

 Lasting Powers of Attorney are legal documents that empower you to appoint those whom you would want to look after your affairs if you were unable to do so yourself.
-They were introduced in October 2007 in line with the Mental Capacity Act 2005, and are relevant to those looking to create an appointed attorney to act in their best interests in the event that they can no longer make their own decisions.
+They were introduced in October 2007 in line with the Mental Capacity Act 2005, which provides the legal framework for Lasting Powers of Attorney, and are relevant to those looking to create an appointed attorney to act in their best interests in the event that they can no longer make their own decisions.

-A Lasting Power of Attorney is primarily aimed at covering situations when an individual is deemed to have lost mental capacity and can no longer manage their own property and financial affairs such as health and care decisions and finances.
+A Lasting Power of Attorney is primarily aimed at covering situations when an individual is deemed to have lost mental capacity and can no longer manage their own property and financial affairs, or decision making around health and care.

 Once properly signed and executed, a Lasting Power of Attorney cannot be used until it has been registered with the Office of the Public Guardian.

-Without power of attorney, in the event of an incident or illness that means you lose capacity to manage your own affairs, your partner or spouse may have no legal means to access your assets and manage your finances.
+Without power of attorney, in the event of an incident or illness that means you lose mental capacity to manage your own property and financial affairs, your partner or spouse may have no legal means to access and manage your assets.

 Your family will be in the position of having to apply to the Court of Protection to ensure that any care, insurance, pension payments and/or benefits are secured, so setting up a power of attorney is key.